Meteorites

 A meteorite blasted from Mars.

-Most SNC meteorites are about 1.4 Gyr old, but the one with suggestions of extinct Martian life is about 4.5 Gyr old.
+Most SNC meteorites are younger than 1.4 Gyr old, but the one with suggestions of extinct Martian life is about 4.5 Gyr old.
 The discovery was published in the August 16, 1996 issue of the journal Science.
 Non-subscribers can find a copy of the article here.
 Recent studies of the meteorite have cast considerable doubt on the initial claims for fossil microbes in the rock.
 There is strong evidence of contamination by organic molecules from Earth, so this meteorite does not provide the conclusive proof hoped for.
-A detailed description of SNC meteorites is given at JPL's Mars Meteorites web site.
+A detailed description of SNC meteorites is given at JPL's Mars Meteorites website.

 previousGo back to previous section -- next Go to next section